Hotmoka/hotmoka/tutorial/Takamaka.md

-If you want to see and edit the sources of the Hotmoka project, it is well possible to import them inside the Eclipse IDE (this is not needed, instead, for running the examples in the next sections of this tutorial).
+If you want to see and edit the sources of the Hotmoka project, it is well possible to import them inside the Eclipse IDE, but this is not needed for running the examples in the next sections of this tutorial.
 For that, use the File &rarr; Import &rarr; Existing Maven Projects menu item in Eclipse and import the parent Maven project contained in the `hotmoka` directory that you cloned from GitHub.
 This should create, inside Eclipse, also its submodule projects.